-- 242. Plaintiffs re-allege and incorporate herein by reference all paragraphs as if alleged herein. - 243.
-The Defendants' conduct as described herein violated and continue to violate Plaintiffs' rights under the Equal Protection Clause by intentionally treating Plaintiffs' differently from other entities on the basis of religious belief. - 244.
-Defendants' unlawful conduct includes, but is not limited to, treating Plaintiffs differently in the permitting process, variance process, and certificate of occupancy, unilaterally refusing to issue permits that should have immediately been issues, and taxing them despite their tax-exempt status.
+- 242.301.
+Plaintiffs re-allege and incorporate herein by reference all paragraphs as if alleged herein. - 243.302.
+The Defendants' conduct as described herein violated and continue to violatePlaintiffs' rights under the Equal Protection Clause by intentionally treating Plaintiffs'differently from other entities on the basis of religious belief.